-- 1. Active consideration of low carbon intensity investments compared to the Reference Benchmark. - 2.
+- 1. The sub-fund actively considered low carbon intensity investments compared to the reference benchmark. - 2.
 The sub-fund identified and analysed all companies or issuers for environmental characteristics including, but not limited to, physical risks of climate change and human capital management.
 Screening has been conducted for the underlying E, S (which reflect the individual items of the environmental and/or social characteristics promoted by the sub-fund) and G pillars (corporate governance practices that protect minority investor interests and promote long term sustainable value creation.